How Ancient Romans Faked Royal Purple and Built a Knockoff Market

 The Illusion of Elitism

 “Dyeing with murex was a labor-intensive process that required a large number of snails.
-Today, we can identify the unique molecular composition of murex to determine whether the fabric was truly dyed with the most prestigious dye of the ancient world,” said Dr. Naama Sukonik, curator of the IAA’s organic materials department and a leading expert on ancient dyes.
+Today, we can identify the unique molecular composition of murex to determine whether the fabric was truly dyed with the most prestigious dye of the ancient world,” said Dr. Naama Sukonik, curator of the IAA’s organic materials department and an expert on ancient dyes.

-Laboratory analysis of counterfeit fabrics has proven that deep purple shades are the result of double dyeing with two plants that were widely used in the ancient Near East.
-This includes madder (Rubia), from which red dye was obtained, and woad (Isatis tinctoria), which produced a blue dye often referred to as “Near Eastern indigo.”
+Laboratory analysis of counterfeit fabrics has proven that deep purple shades often resulted from double dyeing with two plants that were widely used in the ancient Near East.
+This included madder (Rubia), which produced red, and woad (Isatis tinctoria), which yielded a blue dye often called Near Eastern indigo.

 View of fabric with plant dye particles under a microscope